Galkurta/OpenLedger-BOT/README.md

 - API request failures
 - Network issues
 - Invalid responses
+- Cloudflare protection handling
+- Websocket connection errors

 If any error occurs, the bot will:

 1. Log the error with details
+2. Implement exponential backoff for retries
-2. Wait for 1 hour
+3. Wait for appropriate time before retry
-3. Attempt to retry the operation
+4. Attempt to retry the operation

 ## Automatic Retries